andreamussap/improve-the-docs/content/docs/api-portal/connect_to_multiple_apimgrs.md

+---
---- title: "Connect API Portal to multiple API Managers" linkTitle:
+title: "Connect API Portal to multiple API Managers"
-"Connect API Portal to multiple API Managers" date: 2019-7-3
+linkTitle: "Connect API Portal to multiple API Managers"
+date: 2019-7-3
-description: &gt; This topic describes how to configure API Portal to connect to more than one API Manager. --- ﻿
+description: > This topic describes how to configure API Portal to connect to more than one API Manager.
+---

 This topic describes how to configure API Portal to connect to more than one API Manager.